alephdata/memorious/docs/usage.md

 ## Usage

 ``memorious`` is controlled via a command-line tool, which can be used to monitor or invoke a crawler interactively.
-Most of the actual work, however, is handled by a daemon service running in the background.
-Communication between different components is handled via a central message queue.

 See the status of all crawlers managed by memorious: